pravin2410/Nix-Commands/README.md

 we will use nginx -s reload command for auto updating file in /etc/nginx/sites-enabled/ directory

-3. You are closely working with a developer to catch an error in the api call, so you are asked to monitor real time access logs of nginx webserver, this log file has a huge amount of data which you cannot risk to open all at once which might take time.
-Assuming recent data gets appended in the access log file, write your step to check the real time logs.
-Answer : a)first, we need to install ngxtop using command $ sudo pip install ngxtop b)Now we have installed ngxtop, the easiest way to run it is without any arguments.
+3.a)first, we need to install ngxtop using command $ sudo pip install ngxtop b)Now we have installed ngxtop, the easiest way to run it is without any arguments.
 This will parse the /var/log/nginx/access.log and runs. sudo ngxtop - use this command to monitor real time access log once we execute command then it will write access log

-4. You were running a django application server & you stopped the executing process & next time you went to start the app server, you found out that the port is already in use.
-What steps you will take to analyze the issue & then start the django app server
-Answer : we need to use sudo fuser -k 8000/tcp.
+4.we need to use sudo fuser -k 8000/tcp.
 This should kill all the processes associated with port 8000.

-5. Your server went down & your developer found that a recent commit had a typo in the source code which had put the server down.
-Now you have to find the number of occurrences of that typo in the source code file without opening the file.
-Also, find the occurence of that typo with respect to line number of file.

-Answer : a)number of occurrences of that typo in the source code file without opening the file
+5.a)number of occurrences of that typo in the source code file without opening the file
 $grep -c "typo" sourcecode.txt

 b)occurence of that typo with respect to line number of file
 $ grep -n ""typo" sourcecode.txt

-7.You created a systemd service for running backend application program & you would like to check the logs of that service to know whether it failed & caused your application to stop.

-Answer : To check a service's status, use the systemctl status service-name command.
+7.To check a service's status, use the systemctl status service-name command.
 $ sudo systemctl status sshd

 To cgecj the log we have to use below command